The Bandura curve

 The best techniques for overcoming the plateau

 At this stage, research shows that just telling someone ‘you can do it!’, or expert modelling, are the least effective of the four techniques.
 In practice, when the Bandura Curve plateaus, it’s vicarious learning and enactive mastery that have the greatest impact on performance, self-esteem and confidence.
-At this stage it’s vital not to lower expectations (‘because I can’t achieve it.’).
-That’s because, with maintained expectations the plateau will eventually shift forward.
+At this stage, it’s vital not to lower expectations (‘because I can’t achieve it.’).
+That’s because with maintained expectations the plateau will eventually shift forward.
 It’s all about lifting yourself and getting back on track.
 As the old adage goes, the darkest hour comes just before the dawn.

 If something’s worth doing…

-Now recall your schooldays and how well-meaning parents and teachers said that anything worth doing is worth doing well.
+Now recall your school days and how well-meaning parents and teachers said that anything worth doing is worth doing well.
 With respect, the evidence is that nobody starts as an expert; actually, if something’s worth doing it’s worth doing poorly… at first.
 Besides, initial expectations of poor performance remove lots of unhelpful anxiety.

 Now, let’s return to my school cricket and the day I demonstrated my new, hard-practised, bowling expertise.
 With the first bowl, I almost took the batsman’s head off.
 Why?
-Because all through the holidays I’d practiced with tennis balls – and cricket balls, of course, are much heavier!
+Because all through the holidays I’d practised with tennis balls – and cricket balls, of course, are much heavier!